OpenBCM V1.08-3-g9b42 (Linux)

 Coming events

-Technical sessions – The next session will be on Wednesday 13 November and will commence at the usual time of 7.30 pm, running through to 10.30 pm, at the Club room Archer Street, Rocherlea.
+Technical sessions.
+The next session will be on Wednesday 6 November and will commence at the usual time of 7.30 pm, running through to 10.30 pm, at the Club room Archer Street, Rocherlea.
 Pop in catch up with fellow amateurs, bring along something that you are currently building or just ask questions?
 You might also be able to answer some from other attendees.
 That is what the evenings are all about, anything of a technical or near-technical nature, however defined, is fair game.
 Endless tea and coffee along with biscuits is available for a small gold coin donation.

-The organisers of this event have recently brought it forward by one week, a decision which has had a spiral-on effect, with some of the Comms team who had planned their availability for the original weekend now not being available to assist.
+Equine event – NTARC Safety Comms Team has been asked to provide safety comms at the State Championships being held at Sassafras from November 22-24.
+We will be providing Base Comms, checkpoint and RFID tracking at this event for the 160k elevated ride, 95k elevated ride and the 40k ride.
+The rides commence at 00.01 hours Saturday morning so yep it is a very early start and all-nighter for us.
+The 160k ride has a time of 24 hours to complete.
+Due to the organisers of this event bringing forward the ride by one week it has had a spiral-on effect, with some of the Comms team who had planned their availability for the original weekend now not being available to assist.
 So if you can spare some time during the Saturday why not pop across to Smith & Others Road, Sassafras and relieve some of the weary team.
 Our Safety Comms Coordinator Norm would appreciate hearing from you.
-Norm can be contacted by email at safetycomms.ntarc@gmail.com or catch up with him at the coffee sessions.
+Norm can be contacted by email at safetycomms.ntarc@gmail.com or catch up with him at coffee session.

 End of year Christmas break up function - This year we will be having our Christmas event on Wednesday 11 December.
 This would be our normal meeting night but as usual for this time of the year we forego a meeting and party instead.
 This year we will be partying-away, so to speak, as a venue has been booked.
 It will be held at the Commercial Hotel, George Street, Launceston.
 Meet time 6.30 for 7.00 pm but for those workers you can always arrive earlier and get comfortable before the happy crowd arrives.
 This is the venue at which we held our mid-year dinner and those that attended really enjoyed it.
 So please note that diary.
-A list of attendees has already commenced and that register can be found next the club sign in book.
-So if you have decided you will be attending please note your name or names on that list.

-Coffee mornings – A reminder that our twice-weekly coffee sessions are normally held every Monday and Friday commencing at 10.00 am and running through till about noon or longer.
-Please remember that these coffee events are normally a good opportunity to collect your QSL cards, but currently we have no cards awaiting collection.
+Coffee mornings – A reminder that our twice-weekly coffee sessions are normally held every Monday and Friday commencing at 10.00 am and running through till about noon or longer if members want to linger longer.
+Tomorrow, Monday 4 November is a public holiday in the north but we will be open as usual.
+So why not pop in and catch up over a cuppa and chat.

 As I remind all every week, please demonstrate your appreciation of all the effort that goes into operating the club and its facilities and the other services we provide, by joining us at these sessions, enjoying the company, coffee and the cake and leaving a gold coin or two, or even a small bank note, in the jar to assist in our on-going operations.
-I don't know of any other venue in Launceston, or further afield for that matter, where you can get endless coffee, tea and eats for a donation of this miniscule amount.
+I dont know of any other venue in Launceston, or further afield for that matter, where you can get endless coffee, tea and eats for a donation of this miniscule amount.

 Finally